Skip to content

 Stack calling conventions

-The syntax for parameters and returns is the same as for other function kinds, but there is one caveat — argument values are pushed to the stack before the function body is executed, and return type is what’s captured from the stack afterward.
+The syntax for parameters and returns is the same as for other function kinds, but there is one caveat — argument values are pushed onto the stack before the function body is executed, and the return type is what is captured from the stack afterward.

 Parameters